Excellent treatment options are available when you're diagnosed with depression.

 Medicines are the other key treatment for depression.
 If one antidepressant doesn't work well, you might try a similar one or a different kind.
 Your doctor might also try changing the dose.
 In some cases, he or she might recommend taking more than one medication for your depression.
-There are now dozens of antidepressants that your doctor can choose from.
+There are now many different antidepressants that your doctor can choose from.
 They include: